chenxingqiang/jax-ml/doc/modules/classes.rst

 API Reference
 =============

-This is the class and function reference of scikit-learn.
+This is the class and function reference of jax-learn.
 Please refer to the :ref:`full user guide <user_guide>` for further details, as the class and function raw specifications may not be enough to give full guidelines on their uses.
 For reference on concepts repeated across the API, see :ref:`glossary`.

-:mod:`sklearn.base`: Base classes and utility functions
+:mod:`xlearn.base`: Base classes and utility functions
 =======================================================

-.. automodule:: sklearn.base
+.. automodule:: xlearn.base
     :no-members:
     :no-inherited-members:

 Base classes
 ------------
-.. currentmodule:: sklearn
+.. currentmodule:: xlearn

 .. autosummary::
    :nosignatures: